 There is a great deal of early Tektronix history documented in the 1986 book "Winning With People: The First 40 Years of Tektronix" which is available both in hardback and as a PDF file on our eBay store.

-This is the Google street view photo of the Hawthorn building today.
+Here are two Google views of the Hawthorn building (2018).
 The building is occupied by Bridge City Counseling and Below Cost Framing.
 Up to 3,600 square feet of the building is vacant and available for lease at $8.50 per square foot and advertised with easy access to downtown Portland, I-5 and I-84.